The Flourishing Abode

 Main Course

 Whether you’re meal-prepping or hosting a casual dinner, this dish delivers bold yet comforting flavors.
-Serve it alongside global-inspired salads or tuck it into a fluffy bao for a fusion twist.
 Once you taste its crispy perfection, you’ll see why it’s a staple in Japanese home cooking.

 What Makes This Recipe Special?